scrabbletank/farhome-rules/rulesdoc.md

 A small vial of acid used to engrave metal.
 When making an Enchanting or Inscription roll you may reroll 1 die, consuming the acid.
 You may also use the acid to melt a small amount of metal.
 For example, it can be used on the hinges of a door to fuse them together, barring the door.

 #### Fire Kit
 Contains kindling and equipment to easily start a campfire.
-Can be used to pass a survival check when building a fire.
+Can be used to pass a survival challenge when building a fire.
 Has 10 uses.

 #### Grapple Hook
 A metal hook attached to 50 ft of rope.
 Used in place of an attack action, make a ranged attack using Strength or Dexterity targeting a point within 10 tiles.
 The GM adds challenge dice depending on the distance and the surface hooked.
 On success the hook lodges firmly, able to hold 1000 lbs of weight before breaking.